Excel CUBE Formulas: A Must-Know for Data-Heavy Consulting Projects

 In the Data Model / PowerPivot tables, you can define how values are calculated.
 For example:

-• Create a dynamic KPI calculation, specifying that gross profit is calculated by net revenue.
+• Create a dynamic KPI such as gross profit margin by specifying that gross profit is divided by net revenue.

 • Define a lookup that returns the account name based on an account number.

-While many data & analytics experts praise DAX, we generally recommend avoiding it for typical deal settings due to its complexity.
-Most people can understand a KPI calculation based on two cell references, but not many people know how and where DAX measures are defined.
+While many experts praise DAX, we generally recommend avoiding DAX measures in typical deals settings due to the short-lived nature of deals projects and the relative complexity of DAX.
+Most people can understand a KPI calculation based on two cell references, but few know how or where DAX measures are defined.
+In the fast-paced, collaborative world of M&A deals, simplicity is key.

 Why Not Just Use PowerBI?